A. Limiting the Liability of its Members

 B. Taxation Benefits

-The next big benefit that makes LLCs so attractive is the way in which they are taxed.
+The next LLC benefits are the way in which they are taxed.
 The IRS does not have a specific tax code that applies to them.
 Strangely, in the IRS’s eyes, LLCs don’t even exist and are treated as a “disregarded entity.”
 In other words, federally, there is no differentiation between the LLC and its members and results in “pass through” taxation – the taxation passes through the LLC directly to its members.
 However, keep in mind that state tax laws could apply and cause LLCs to be taxed in other ways, so it is important to check your state laws and see what the possible tax implications are on the state level.

 The reason this “pass through” tax treatment is a benefit over the corporate structure is that corporations are taxed separately, thus resulting in a kind of “double taxation” of any corporate income.
 With an LLC, the members report their profit and loss on their own individual tax return and there is no need to file a separate corporate tax return.
 And who doesn’t like being taxed less?